 - If you have any subscriptions or memberships you don’t use (or aren’t that crazy about), cancel them.
-If you do have subscriptions you need and/or adore, consider sharing them with family or friends.
+If you have subscriptions, you need and/or adore, consider sharing them with family or friends.
 Can’t live without Netflix?
 Split the cost with a friend.

-- If you have a lot of recurring items on auto-ship, consider reducing their frequency or canceling the auto-refills outright even if they’re essential items.
+- If you have many recurring items on auto-ship, consider reducing their frequency or canceling the auto-refills outright, even if they’re essential items.
 How many times have you found yourself with five boxes of cat litter or seven extra razors because your auto-ship schedule sends them out faster than you use them?

 These are just a few ideas; there are endless ways to reduce your monthly expenses for things you still need.
-Review your bank statement from the past month and see what you can eliminate that you won’t really miss, or items you’re splurging on right now that you can find a cheaper alternative for.
+Review your bank statement from the past month and see what you can eliminate that you won’t really miss or items you’re splurging on right now that you can find a cheaper alternative.

 4. Meal plan once a week

 We all know that feeling when you come home from a long day at work, only to find there’s nothing to eat in your fridge, and your only options for dinner are to drag yourself to the grocery store and cook or to order takeout.
 This is one case where a little planning and taking care of yourself can also be good for your wallet.